-This evening – February 7, 2014 – the waxing gibbous moon shines in front of the constellation Taurus the Bull.
-Despite the moon’s glare, you should be able to make out the Bull’s brightest star, Aldebaran, and the Pleiades star cluster, aka the Seven Sisters.
-Meanwhile, the brightest starlike object near the moon – brightest “star” in the sky most of the night – isn’t a star.
-It’s the planet Jupiter.
+This evening – February 24, 2015 – the fat waxing crescent moon shines in front of the constellation Taurus the Bull.
+Despite the lunar glare, you should be able to make out the Bull’s brightest star, Aldebaran, and the Pleiades star cluster, aka the Seven Sisters.

 The dark side of a waxing moon always points eastward, or in the direction of the moon’s orbital motion.
 Take a close look at tonight’s moon and you might be able to discern that Jupiter lies to the east of the moon on the sky’s dome.
 Over the next several days, watch for the moon to edge closer and closer to Jupiter.